Code-Institute-Submissions/markk0042-Milestone-project-2.io/README.md

 ## Credits

 ### Content
-I used information from (https://www.roadaffair.com/best-places-to-visit-in-ireland/).
+- I used information from (https://www.roadaffair.com/best-places-to-visit-in-ireland/).
 (https://en.wikipedia.org/wiki/List_of_tourist_attractions_in_Ireland).,
-for the information on the tour section, then the quotes I used were from (https://quotabulary.com/famous-irish-quotes).
+- For the information on the tour section, then the quotes I used were from (https://quotabulary.com/famous-irish-quotes).
+- I used assistance from youtube videos such as (https://youtu.be/Zxf1mnP5zcw).
+As I ran into some issues with having my template, and map renerding on my site.
+- I used Inspiration from `Code Institutes` form, from our previous projects to add a contact us form to my current project.
+-

 ### Media
 All photos were taken from [Pixabay](https://pixabay.com/), a stock image library.